So about half of this surah’s material is about the prophets, and we looked at this last week. Now it’s time to zoom out, and what do we find?

 So while we don’t know why God created, the Quran has been happy to tell us what God created and give little hints at how He created.
 It isn’t clear to me still how much the Quran gives credence to Genesis’s creation stories.
 We know the Quran has affirmed a six-day/era creation and has a Garden Story that vaguely fits within the Genesis version.
 I say “vaguely” because so far the Quran has committed to only select details or additive information but has not tried recreating portrayals of these stories in full, particularly regarding the processes of creation.
 This surah adds a few details concerning the process.
 Ayah 30 posits that all creation was one once substance, and that God split that substance into two: the heavens and Earth.
 God then made all lifeforms out of water.
 Ayat 31-32 go on to describe the functions of created things rather than the process by which God created them: mountains were created to prevent the earth from convulsing, valley paths were created to guide people, and the sky was made to serve as a protective ceiling.
 Ayah 33 describes the creation of day and night, with the sun and moon each swimming in an orbit.

 Sometimes these passages, particularly ayah 30, are favored by those who want to credit the Quran with scientific insight beyond its time.
 There is a theory that scientific evidences are planted in the Quran for the sake of future generations.
 Not only will the science-y passages of the Quran inspire theories and investigations in its adherents, but as science is explored mysterious images or word choices in the Quran will be revealed to relate to previously unknown facts.
-So that ayat 31-33 say the heavens and Earth are created from one substance, that the earth has a protective ceiling, and that life was made of/from water is seen as anticipating the discovery of the Big Bang, the ozone layer and magnetic shield, and the evolutionary origins of life in the water.
-This is flaunted by apologists as proof from God prepared for our modern age to testify that the Quran is divinely sourced.
+So that ayat 31-33 say the heavens and Earth are created from one substance, that the earth has a protective ceiling, and that life was made of/from water is seen as anticipating the discovery of the Big Bang, the ozone layer and magnetic shield, and the evolutionary origins of life in the water consecutively.
+This is flaunted by apologists as proofs from God that were prepared for our modern age to testify that the Quran is divinely sourced.
 The earthquake-preventing nature of mountains has not aged so well, but still some Muslims are willing to believe that these passages are predicting a yet-unknown scientific truth that will become a sign to another generation.

 Along a similar vein many ancient cultures portrayed heaven as a dome or layers of domes above the earth.
 As discovery advanced in middle-eastern and western civilization, each layer of heaven’s dome was assigned a celestial body such as a planet or the moon.
 And if you watch the night sky you can imagine why this developed, for the stars all seem to rotate around the sky in unison while objects like the moon, planet, and sun follow their own paths.
 With this in mind I want to return to ayah 33 and the word translated as “orbit.”
 That word is falak, which according to Lane’s Lexicon (pages 2443-2444, فلك) relates to hemispherical things, particularly things that resemble the whorl of a spindle.